Data Processing Addendum

-(a) Twingate may subcontract the processing of any Personal Data to additional third party Subprocessors (each a “New Subprocessor”) by updating the Subprocessor List, provided that Twingate will update the Subprocessor List before authorizing any New Subprocessor to process Personal Data in connection with the provision of the applicable Services.
+(a) Twingate may subcontract the processing of any Personal Data to additional third party Subprocessors (each a “New Subprocessor”) by updating the Subprocessor List, provided that Twingate will update the Subprocessor List at least 10 days before authorizing any New Subprocessor to process Personal Data in connection with the provision of the applicable Services.
 Customer will be notified of updates to the Subprocessor List if Customer subscribes to update notifications by following the relevant instructions on the Subprocessor List webpage.

 (b) Within 30 days of Twingate adding a New Subprocessor to the Subprocessor List, Customer may object in writing to Twingate’s appointment of that New Subprocessor on the basis that such addition would cause Customer to violate applicable legal requirements.
 Customer’s written objection will include Customer’s specific reasons for its objection and any options that may be available to mitigate.
 If Customer provides such a written objection to Twingate, the parties will cooperate to attempt to find a feasible solution.
 If a solution is not found and Customer does not withdraw its objection, Twingate will notify Customer in writing within 30 days that either: (i) Twingate will not use the New Subprocessor to process the Personal Data; or (ii) Twingate is unable or unwilling to do so.
 If the notification in clause (ii) is given, Customer may, within 30 days of such notification, elect to terminate this DPA and the Agreement upon written notice to Twingate.